Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 - **Accessibility**: Are all variables available for analysis?

-Social scientists have decades of experience in transformingmessy, noisy, and unstructured data into a well-defined, clearly structured, and quality-tested data set.
-Preprocessing is a complex and time-consuming process because it is "hands-on"---it requires judgment and cannot be effectively automated.
-A typical workflow comprises multiple steps from data definition to parsing and ends with filtering.
-It is difficult to overstate the value of preprocessing for any data analysis, but this is particularly true in big data.
+Social scientists have decades of experience in transforming messy, noisy, and unstructured data into a well-defined, clearly structured, and quality-tested data set.
+Preprocessing is a complex and time-consuming process because it is "hands-on"---it requires judgment and cannot be completely automated.
+It is difficult to overstate the value of preprocessing for any data analysis, but this is particularly true in new types of data that are becoming available.
 Data need to be parsed, standardized, deduplicated, and normalized.

 **Parsing** is a fundamental step taken regardless of the data source, and refers to the decomposition of a complex variable into components.
 For example, a